Fred Everything: Career

-In the early 90s, he started playing live in raves and clubs in Canada.
-He was then known as "Everything", because his live sets could range anywhere from techno to house, ambient and even drum and bass.
+In the early 90s, he started performing live in raves and clubs in Canada.
+He was then known as "Everything", because his live sets could range anywhere from techno to house, ambient, and drum and bass.
 Fred Everything's career as a DJ began in 1993, when he opened for Sasha at the Metropolis club night in Montreal.
-After building up a reputation in the US and Canada, he moved to Montreal in 1996, where he released many records under various record labels, including 20:20 Vision, with whom he went on to release a total of 20 records, including his widely successful album "Under the Sun" in 2000.
+After building up a reputation in the US and Canada, he moved to Montreal in 1996, where he released many records under various record labels, including 20:20 Vision, with whom he went on to release a total of 20 records, including Under the Sun in 2000.

 Fred Everything became popular in Europe in 1997 when he performed at a festival in Glasgow, Scotland.
-Two years later, he moved to London for three months to do an extended European tour whilst also doing production work with numerous other Deep House artists, including AtJazz, Nigel Hayes and Bougie Soliterre.
+Two years later, he moved to London for three months to do an extended European tour whilst also doing production work with numerous other deep house artists, including AtJazz, Nigel Hayes, and Bougie Soliterre.